CypherOS/platform_manifest/README.md

     Pick your device by typing it's number followed by enter

-You can also build for specific devices (eg. hammerhead) like this:
+You can also build for specific devices (eg. bullhead) like this:

     . build/envsetup.sh

     brunch aoscp_bullhead-userdebug
-    mka pizza

-Remember to `make clobber && make clean` every now and then!
+Remember to `make clobber` every now and then!